-PRESIDENT'S FAILURES PLACE FOCUS BACK ON THE BIGGER PROBLEM: CONGRESS
+Trump's Failures Place Focus Back On The Bigger Problem: Congress

 American voters were angry last fall.
 The pre- and post-election data bore this out.
 Not that you need mechanical evidence these days.
 It’s palpable.
-At this point it’s almost axiomatic.
+At this point, it’s almost axiomatic.
 Our dissatisfaction with elected leadership in our country has been building for years.
-No matter what other political factors helped elevate Donald Trump to the presidency, voters’ frustration with the status quo – the “system” – played an outsized role.
+No matter what other political factors helped elevate Donald Trump to the presidency, voters’ frustration with the status quo ― the “system” ― played an outsized role.

-As a challenger with no legislative record to defend, candidate Trump took the opening and blamed the system for all of the economy’s ills.
-For that matter, for all of society’s problems.
-Everyone was stupid except for him; especially former presidents and current legislators who’ve been working on the nation’s challenges for years.
+As a challenger with no legislative record to defend, candidate Trump took the opening and blamed the system for all of the economy’s ills ― all of society’s problems, for that matter.
+Everyone was stupid except for him, especially former presidents and current legislators who’ve been working on the nation’s challenges for years.
 These were always easy cards for Trump to play, even if most folks didn’t think he’d pull off the inside straight that landed him in the White House.

 But ripping the status quo is a far cry from the responsibility of trying to get something done once in office.
 Any office.
 Trump may be aware of this, or he may not.
 Trying to understand his cognitive circuitry has become a pointless parlor game.
 But it doesn’t really matter when it comes to legislative efforts in this administration, because the power to make big change still sits right where it was designed to sit in the first place: the “First Branch.”